KeeVeeGames/DuplicateSequence.gml/README.md

 In GameMaker currently, there is no built-in way to modify sequences in runtime without modifying the main sequence resource.
 This function is aimed to fix this issue, so you can create a duplicate of your sequence resource, modify its properties and spawn a new sequence instance without breaking the original one.
 This also may be useful for serialization purposes.

-## Installation:

-Copy the [script](https://github.com/KeeVeeGames/DuplicateSequence.gml/blob/main/DuplicateSequence/scripts/sequence_duplicate/sequence_duplicate.gml) into your project.
-Or get the latest asset package from the [releases page](../../releases) and import it into IDE.

 ## Example:

 ```js